albertsgrc/gittr/README.md

-# Gittt
+# Gittr

 A command line utility to track time using Toggl and Gitlab issues based on the current checked out branch of a repository.

 ## Installation

-    npm install -g gittt
+    npm install -g gittr

 ## Usage

 First you must indicate your Gitlab API token, Toggl API token and repository path.

-In order to do that you can run `gittt` with no arguments, and it will prompt for each of these settings.
+In order to do that you can run `gittr` with no arguments, and it will prompt for each of these settings.

-    gittt
+    gittr

 There is no need to specify Gitlab's server url.
 It is automatically retrieved from the repository's `origin` remote.

 To start a new timer:

-    gittt start
+    gittr start

 This will start a timer with a description set to the current branch name of the configured repository.

 To stop the timer:

-    gittt stop
+    gittr stop

 This will stop the toggl timer.
 If the current branch name matches a Gitlab issue branch format (`id-issuename`), it will also inform gitlab on the time spent